rejeep/mactag/README.markdown

     $ ./script/generate mactag

-This will create the file **config/mactag.rb**, which contains comments on how to set it up.
+This will create the file **config/mactag.rb**, which contains some examples of how to set it up.

 You might also want to ignore the plugin and the config file.
 It's not really something that should be in the code base.